-I was the lead designer on a redesign of Outlook for iOS, Microsoft's flagship mobile app.
-The goal was a design that could reinforce the Outlook brand and be instantly recognisable on a device, while also feeling cohesive and familiar within iOS.
-In the navbar we introduced bolder typography and a more tangible Focused/Other switch, aligning closer to iOS 11, while introducing the avatar which coupled account indication with the affordance to the left-nav.
-This new navbar design spanned across the three hubs of the app—Mail, Search and Calendar.
+I led a redesign of Outlook for iOS, Microsoft's flagship mobile app.
+The goal was a new design that could reinforce the Outlook brand while also feeling cohesive with the recently released iOS 11.
+We updated the navbar to introduce the synonymous blue color of Outlook, bolder typography, a more tangible focused/other switch, and an avatar that doubled as an affordance to the left-nav while also displaying account selection.
+The new navbar extended across the three hubs of the app—Mail, Search, and Calendar.

-As part of the larger redesign, we also updated the styling of our TXP cards (that represent events and services) to make them more explicit in the message list, and introduced avatars in message item to create a more modern and personal conversation experience.
-We also worked tirelessly to design an experience that scaled to iPad, all forms of landscape, and all the different languages supported within Outlook Mobile.
+As part of the redesign we also updated the styling of the mail item.
+We introduced avatars for a more personal conversation experience, and updated the styling of the TXP cards (that represent inline events and services) to make them stand out more in the message list.
+We worked tirelessly to design an experience that scaled to all device sizes and languages.

 The success of the redesign led to it being used as the foundation of the new Microsoft Fluent mobile design system, influencing the identity of all of the Office suite of apps including Microsoft Teams, Excel, Word, Powerpoint, OneDrive, and more—an achievement I’m extremely proud of.

 The goal with this project was to increase awareness and usage of the customizable swipe actions within Outlook, as research had shown that users who set up their own swipe actions used the feature more often, triaged their mailboxes more effectively, and retained as Outlook users for longer.

 The solution was to replace the left swipe action with a swipe-to-customize experience that guided the user to the settings screen where they could quickly, and in context, set up their swipe preferences.
 We intentionally landed the user on the high level swipe settings screen so they had awareness both directions could be set.